KhalafMahmoud/Na-ve-Bayes-classifier/README.md

 To run the application:

-  1. Open command line in your current work place.
+  1. Open command line in your current work space.
   2. Run python image-classifier.py
   3. Accuracy image of 2 images for each character showing the number of images classified correctly for each character.